+Discuss why you hang the feeders above the ground.
 Talk about how the birds might get caught by a cat if they were busy eating these things from the ground.

 - Encourage the children to check the feeders and table each day and top them up when necessary.
 Show them how to watch quietly to see if any birds come.

 Discover more bird food recipes and ideas at the RSPB's website.